-11.2.6 Day-aAhead Scheduling Reserve Market Operations
+11.2.6 Day-ahead Scheduling Reserve Market Operations

-Resources that receive a Dday-ahead award for Day-Ahead Scheduling [30-Minute] Reserve DASR receive the hourly clearing price for the awarded MW amount as long as they were are capable of providing the Rreserves in Rreal-time as outlined in the Section 11.2.7 of this Manual Day-Ahead Scheduling Reserve Performance section below.
+Resources that receive a Day-ahead award for DASR receive the hourly clearing price for the awarded MW amount as long as they are capable of providing the Reserves in Real-time as outlined in the Section 11.2.7 of this Manual.

-11.2.7 Day-ahhead Scheduling Reserve Performance
+11.2.7 Day-ahead Scheduling Reserve Performance

-Resources that receive a Day-Ahead Scheduling [30-minute] Reserve DASR award are not required to maintain the awarded amount of reserve capability in real-time operations.
+Resources that receive a DASR award are not required to maintain the awarded amount of reserve capability in real-time operations.